Bull Back In Time to Influence 20th Century Lit. (SHORT Story)

 I am the noble bull that legends are made of.

-Note: One of Hemingway's first books was "The Sun Also Rises", thus my title was born.
+Note: One of Hemingway's first novels was "The Sun Also Rises", thus my item title was born.
 It is interesting to realize how many are unfamiliar with Hemingway's work even though he is the most widely known author ever to write in the English language.
 When I went to college, "The Sun Also Rises" was required first year reading.
 I don't know if it still is.
 I hope it is because Ernest Hemingway is my favorite author and he changed the way I look at reading and literature forever.

 And, the easily offended woke crowd will never appreciate Hemingway.

 That makes him even greater in my books.
 Pulitzer Prize and Nobel Prize for Literature.
 Not bad for a guy from Oak Park, Illinois.